muna1991/terraform-s3-deployment/README.md

 # terraform-s3-bucket deployment by using workflow call
 ## 1. Workflow Overview
 yaml

      name: "Deploy Terraform with Shared Workflow"

-The name field defines the workflow name displayed in the GitHub Actions tab for better organization and readability.
+### The name field defines the workflow name displayed in the GitHub Actions tab for better organization and readability.

   Documentation: Naming workflows
-2. Workflow Triggers
+### 2. Workflow Triggers
 yaml
-Copy code

     on:
       push:
         branches:
           - main
       pull_request:
         branches:
           - main
 The on field specifies the events that trigger the workflow.
 Here:

 Push to the main branch: Runs the workflow automatically whenever code is pushed to the main branch.